Believe it or not but luxury food products might be the grocery thief eating up your budget.

 - Eggs dozen $1.99

 Challenge yourself next time you grocery shop to see how far you can stretch $21.

-Right now our weakest link is our son who can somewhat distract us at the grocery store.
-Our solution, we split up.
-It may seem easier to leave him at home but grocery shopping is a part of life and a lesson we hope to keep teaching him as he grows.
-Catch 22, I suppose.
+It may seem easier to leave him at home, but grocery shopping is a part of life and a lesson we hope to keep teaching him as he grows.

-Would you rather have a bag of chips to eat for a week or 4 litres of milk?
-Choice is yours.
+Would you rather eat a bag of chips for a week or drink 4 liters of milk?

 - Select pre-made and frozen products